platformsh/platformsh-docs/docs/src/development/variables/_index.md

 - The variable needs three colons: one for the prefix, one for the setting to override and one for the property.
   For example, a variable named `drupalsettings:system.site:name` overrides the `name` property of the `system.site` configuration object.
-- To override a value in the global `$settings` array, create a variable with the prefix `drupalsettings:` and add the configuration object and property to override.
+- To override a value in the global `$settings` array, create a variable with the prefix `drupalsettings:`.
+  In the value, add the configuration object and property to override.
-- To override a value in the global `$config` array, create a variable with the prefix `drupalconfig:` and add the configuration object and property to override.
+- To override a value in the global `$config` array, create a variable with the prefix `drupalconfig:`.
+  In the value, add the configuration object and property to override.

 To get inspired for other frameworks, see the [Drupal 9 implementation](https://github.com/platformsh-templates/drupal9/blob/8d5d23cdcb91ffa3f96727adf9d3dba74dfc01db/web/sites/default/settings.platformsh.php#L125-L162).